tzlaine/small_wg1_papers/P2727_iterator_interface.md

 Here is a handy table listing all the user-provided operations necessary to implement all the various iterator concepts.
 This is every user-defined operation, even though no one iterator requires all of them.
-A following table with indicate which operations are needed when implementing which iterator concept.
+A later table will indicate which operations are needed when implementing which iterator concept.
 In the table, `Iter` is a user-defined type derived from `iterator_interface`; `i` and `i2` are objects of type `Iter`; `reference` is the type passed as the `Reference` template parameter to `iterator_interface`;
 `pointer` is the type passed as the `Pointer` template parameter to